This post may contain affiliate links. Please read our disclosure policy.

 - 2 teaspoons Salt (or more to taste)

-In a small saucepan, heat the butter and half-n-half until butter is melted and warm, about 5 minutes.
+- In a small saucepan, heat the butter and 1 cup of half-n-half until butter is melted and warm, about 5 minutes.
 This can also be done in the microwave in a microwave-safe bowl.
 If using a microwave, heat for 1 minute or until the butter is melted.

-- Put potatoes into the bowl of an electric mixer fitted with a paddle attachment, and mix them for 30 seconds to break up the potatoes.
+- Use a potato ricer or potato masher or put potatoes into the bowl of an electric mixer fitted with a paddle attatchment and mix them for 30 seconds to break up the potatoes.

-Slowly add butter and cream mixture, mixing at the lowest speed.
+- Slowly add butter and cream mixture, mixing at the lowest speed.
 Fold in sour cream, and salt.
+If you want the potatoes to be creamier, use the remaining 1/2 cup of half-n-half, milk, or cream.
 Taste and season more if necessary.

 I hope you love these homemade mashed potatoes recipe, my friends!